Use this guide to help you formulate nursing interventions for a hyperthermia nursing care plan and nursing diagnosis.

 Signs and Symptoms of Hyperthermia

-Hyperthermia is characterized by the following signs and symptoms:
+Fever and hyperthermia is characterized by the following signs and symptoms:

-Goals and Outcomes
+Goals and outcomes

-The following are the common goals and expected outcomes for Hyperthermia:
+The following are the common goals and expected outcomes for hyperthermia:

 - Patient maintains body temperature below 39° C (102.2° F).

-Nursing Assessment and Rationales for Hyperthermia
+Nursing Assessment and Rationales

 Assess for hyperthermia signs and symptoms, including flushed face, weakness, rash, respiratory distress, tachycardia, malaise, headache, and irritability.
 Monitor for reports of sweating, hot and dry skin, or being too warm.